 "A measure of the likelihood, degree of belief, frequency, or chance that a particular event will occur in a period of time (usually one year) or number of iterations or trials.
 This is usually expressed quantitatively as a value between 0 and 1, a range of values between 0 and 1, a distribution (density function), or the mean of such a distribution.
-Probability can also be expressed in qualitative terms, for example, low, medium, or high, if there is a common understanding of the meaning of the qualitative terms."
+Probability can also be expressed in qualitative terms, e.g. low, medium, or high, if there is a common understanding of the meaning of the qualitative terms."
 (AWWA, 2010)

 The definition presented is unclear in two ways.
 First, there are multiple ways outlined to represent probabilities.
 For clear interpretation of results to drive decision making, it is vital to have a consistent probability representation.
 Second, how these probabilities should be interpreted is left ambiguous.
-Aven and Reniers (2013) highlight the practical importance for decision makers to understand what the risk analysis is communicating.
+Aven and Reniers (2013) (Terje Aven & Reniers, 2013) highlight the practical importance for decision makers to understand what the risk analysis is communicating.
 For this reason, a concise definition of probability and its interpretation is required.
-Many previous studies have discussed this issue at length (see, for example, Aven & Reniers, 2013; White, Burkhart, et al. 2016, White, George, et al. 2016).
+Many previous studies have discussed this issue at length (see for example, White et al. (2016) (White, Burkhart, et al., 2016; White, George, et al., 2016), Aven and Reiners (2013) (Terje Aven & Reniers, 2013)).
 The body of work categorizes probability into two major schools of thought: frequentist and Bayesian.

-The "frequentist" interpretation defines the probability of an event as the fraction of "successes" over a hypothetical infinite series of independent and identical trials.
-An asymptotic relationship is assumed where, as the number of trials increases, the fraction of successes will converge to the "true" value (according to the law of large numbers), which is interpreted as the probability of the event.
-The true probability is, in most cases, unknown and needs to be estimated.
+The "frequentist" interpretation defines the probability of an event as the fraction of 'successes' over a hypothetical infinite series of independent and identical trials.
+An asymptotic relationship is assumed where, as the number of trials increases, the fraction of successes will converge to the 'true' value (according to the law of large numbers), which is interpreted as the probability of the event.
+The true probability is in most cases, unknown and needs to be estimated.
 On the other hand, the "Bayesian" view defines probability as a measure of the assessor's degree of belief about the event.
 This numerical encoding of one's belief is always conditional on the assessor's knowledge base.
-Often, an example of drawing balls from an urn is used to provide an interpretation of the probabilities (Aven & Reniers, 2013).
+Often, an example of drawing balls from an urn is used to provide an interpretation of the probabilities (Terje Aven & Reniers, 2013).

-The J100-10 standard needs to be clear on which form of probability is used in each of the risk analysis steps because the two approaches can lead to different interpretations of the analysis, and ultimately lead to different actions in practice (Aven & Reniers, 2013).
+The 1100-10 standard needs to be clear on which form of probability is used in each of the risk analysis steps because the two approaches can lead to different interpretations of the analysis, and ultimately lead to different actions in practice (Terje Aven & Reniers, 2013).
 When a frequentist view is used, it is important that the historical records are representative of future scenarios.
 The uncertainties of the frequentist estimates also need to be addressed.
 Similarly, when a Bayesian probability is adopted, evaluating the analyst's strength of knowledge on the matter is critical to understanding the usefulness of the assessment.
 Furthermore, communicating this knowledge level is essential for the accurate interpretation of a Bayesian probability.
-This results in the necessity to see beyond just the numerical value.
-An assessment process is required to evaluate the strength of knowledge as well, where a high strength of subject knowledge gives the analysis more authority and vice versa (Aven, 2013, 2017b).
+This results in the need to see beyond just the numerical value.
+An assessment process is required to evaluate the strength of knowledge as well, where a high strength of subject knowledge gives the analysis more authority and vice versa (Terje Aven, 2013, 2017b).

-The J100-10 standard gives some flexibility for the analysts to decide which type of probability they wish to use (see p.
-29 of the J100-10 standard for eliciting probabilities for proximity and dependency hazards).
+The J100-10 standard gives some flexibility for the analysts to decide which type of probability they wish to use (see page 29 of the J100-10 standard for eliciting probabilities for proximity and dependency hazards).
 Making the different types of probability clear and how they are to be interpreted can help the analyst choose the more suitable method depending on data availability and their strength of knowledge on the system.